pandas-dev/pandas/doc/source/contributing_docstring.rst

 opening quotes.
 The closing quotes have their own line (meaning that they are not at the end of the last sentence).

-In rare occasions reST styles like bold text or itallics will be used in docstrings, but is it common to have inline code, which is presented between backticks.
+In rare occasions reST styles like bold text or italics will be used in docstrings, but is it common to have inline code, which is presented between backticks.
 It is considered inline code: